Loading bread Ecookbook

 Repeat with the other dough.
 Transfer both “boats” to the prepared baking tray.

-Brush the edge of each khachapuri with a little oil, and non-dairy milk and sprinkle generously with bagel seasoning.
+Brush the edge of each khachapuri with a little oil, and non-dairy milk.

 Let them sit and rise for another 10 minutes.